Sadulisten/Basic-Keylogger-CSharp/README.md

 WARNING: Might show up as a virus by your antivirus.
 This is due to this projects ability to send stuff via EMAIL (thats how this transmits captured logs to a host computer at a set interval)

+I DO NOT TAKE RESPONSIBILITY FOR HOW THIS IS USED!
+THE PURPOSE OF THIS WAS SIMPLY TO SHOW HOW ITS DONE AND HOW IT WORKS.